-For the past 14 years, the percentage of renters has been rising in the United States.
+For over a decade, the percentage of renters has been rising in the United States.
 The housing market crash of 2007 is still reverberating, and due to student loan debt and other financial struggles, many millennials do not feel financially ready for homeownership.
 In response to this trend, a new real estate market trend has emerged: build-to-rent homes.
 These are homes (or, more often, whole complexes of homes) built specifically for long-term renters.

 Build-To-Rent, BFR And B2R Defined

-“Build-to-rent,” “BFR” and “B2R” are all interchangeable terms for the same idea: detached units built specifically for the purpose of long-term rental.
-They are typically maintained by large companies, rather than individuals; however, it is possible for individual people seeking passive income through investment property to invest in build-to-rent properties.
+“Build-to-rent,” “build-for-rent (BFR)” and “B2R,” which also stands for “build-to-rent,” are all interchangeable terms for the same idea: detached units built specifically for the purpose of long-term rental.
+They are typically maintained by large companies, rather than individuals.
+However, it is possible for individual people seeking passive income through investment property to invest in build-to-rent properties.

 What Counts As A Build-To-Rent Home?